28 PhD Viva Questions Your Examiners Will Ask

 29. “How did you protect the anonymity and dignity of your participants?”

 A practical follow-up to the consent question.
 Walk the examiner through the steps you took to keep participants safe and recognisable only to themselves: pseudonyms, redacted identifiers, secure storage, restricted access to raw data.
-If your participants are from a small community where anonymity is hard to guarantee, explain how you discussed that with them and what compromises you reached.
+If your participants come from a small community where anonymity is hard to guarantee, explain how you discussed that risk with them.
+Describe the compromises you reached.
 Specificity is what convinces examiners that ethics was lived rather than ticked.

 Decisions and choices